EGTortuero/viga/README.md

 	- Biopython (Bio module; Cock et al. 2009)
 	- Numpy (https://github.com/numpy/numpy)
 	- Scipy (https://github.com/scipy/scipy)
     - pyHMMer (Larralde and Zeller, 2023; https://github.com/althonos/pyhmmer): especially from 0.10.15 towards
+    - pyrodigal (Larralde, 2022; https://github.com/althonos/pyrodigal/): especially from 0.14.0 towards
+    - pyrodigal-gv (Camargo et al. 2023; https://github.com/althonos/pyrodigal-gv): especially from 0.14.0 towards

 * Programs:
 	- LASTZ (Harris 2007): it is used to predict the circularity of the contigs.
 The program is publicly available at https://github.com/lastz/lastz under the MIT licence.
 	- INFERNAL (Nawrocki and Eddy 2013): it is used to predict ribosomal RNA in the contigs when using the RFAM database (Nawrocki et al. 2015).
 This program is publicly available at http://eddylab.org/infernal/ under the BSD licence and RFAM database is available at ftp://ftp.ebi.ac.uk/pub/databases/Rfam/
 	- ARAGORN (Laslett and Canback 2004): it is used to predict tRNA sequences in the contig.
 This program is publicly available at http://mbio-serv2.mbioekol.lu.se/ARAGORN/ under the GPLv2 licence.
 	- PILERCR (Edgar 2007): it is used to predict CRISPR repeats in your contig.
 This program is freely available at http://drive5.com/pilercr/ under a public licence.
-	- Prodigal (Hyatt et al. 2010): it is used to predict the ORFs.
-When the contig is smaller than 100,000 bp, MetaProdigal (Hyatt et al. 2012) is automatically activated instead of normal Prodigal.
-This program is publicly available at https://github.com/hyattpd/prodigal/releases/ under the GPLv3 licence.
-  - Prodigal-GV (Camargo et al. 2023): this variant of Prodigal contains updated models for ORF detection in giant viruses and bacteriophages with alternate stop codons ("genetic code 15").
-This approach is recommended for the annotation of bacteriophages, especially crAss-like phages (Cook et al. 2023).
-This program is available at https://github.com/apcamargo/prodigal-gv under the GPLv3 licence.
 	- DIAMOND (Buchfink et al. 2015): it is used to predict the function of proteins according to homology.
 This program is publicly available at https://github.com/bbuchfink/diamond under the GPLv3 licence.
 Databases must be created from FASTA files according to their instructions before running.
 	- BLAST+ (Camacho et al. 2008): it is used to predict the function of the predicted proteins according to homology when DIAMOND is not able to retrieve any hit or such hit is a 'hypothetical protein'.
 This suite is publicly available at ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ under the GPLv2 licence.
 Databases are available at ftp://ftp.ncbi.nlm.nih.gov/blast/db/ or created using makeblastdb command.
 	- HMMER (Finn et al. 2011): it is used to add more information of the predicted proteins according to Hidden Markov Models.
 This suite is publicly available at http://hmmer.org/ under the GPLv3 licence.
 Databases must be in HMM format and an example of potential database is PVOGs (http://dmk-brain.ecn.uiowa.edu/VOG/downloads/All/AllvogHMMprofiles.tar.gz).